 Four hundred hours of video are uploaded to YouTube every minute, which is why YouTube has limited capabilities to police its content, relying heavily on users to find and report dangerous content.
 Sites like Vimeo operate similarly.

 Now, there’s a better way for schools to handle streaming video: Smart Play.
-We announced Smart Play yesterday at ISTE 2017, and it’s the result of months of research and development into how to make YouTube and Vimeo safe, educationally enriching places for students.
+We announced Smart Play yesterday at ISTE 2017, and it’s the result of months of research and development into how to make YouTube safe, educationally enriching places for students.

 Here are five things to know about Smart Play, available in the next release candidate of Web Filter 3: Longhorn and coming soon to Relay for Chrome.

 1. Smart Play enables access to millions of videos.